© NGO "INTERNET CENTER of the Dyatlov group tragedy", 2008

 VK: Sure thing.
 A double fence even.

-NAVIG: There were cons in general.
+NAVIG: There lived the prisoners in general.

-VK: There was third zone on the street.
+VK: There was third zone outside.

 NAVIG: You mean, one more fence?

 VK: Fence.
 There was a guard, too.
 And here is where the hospital was.
 I think there were several rooms there.

 VERDEN: Have you ever been to the territory of the Zone?